twagar11/ansible-labs/4-playbooks-and-roles.md

 primarily for one of two purposes.
-One might be to apply conditional logic to an entire set of tasks; in this example, you could apply an identical when clause to each of the tasks, but this is cumbersome and inefficient---far better to place all of the tasks in a block and apply the conditional logic to the block itself.
+One might be to apply conditional logic to an entire set of tasks; in this example, you could apply an identical when clause to each of the tasks, but this is cumbersome and inefficient -- far better to place all of the tasks in a block and apply the conditional logic to the block itself.
 In this way, the logic only needs to be declared once.
 Blocks are also valuable when it comes to error handling and especially when it comes to recovering from an error